ScottLogic/blog/_posts/2024-05-28-cloud-carbon-footprint-on-premise.md

 ### Region Data

 The input requires a country and a region but unless the country is 'United States' then the region is discarded.
-If it is, then the two are combined into a single string like 'United States-Texas'.
+If the region is used, then the two are combined into a single string like 'United States-Texas'.
 This is then used in another on-premise specific lookup table to find the regional carbon intensity.
-There is an 'Unknown' region, which contains an average value that the code falls back on if the given region cannot be found.
+There is an 'Unknown' country, which contains an average value that the code falls back on if the given country or region cannot be found.

 There does not appear to be any facility to plug in a different set of emissions factors from an external source like [Electricity Maps](https://app.electricitymaps.com/map).
 The list is also quite limited, missing various countries that were present in my sample data.
 The full list of supported countries is: